 When we moved to our property we were so happy to find a large mulberry tree.
 The tree is actually in our neighbor’s yard but is huge and hangs over our fence.
-We’ve planted a few more mulberry trees around out property just in case something happens to our neighbor’s tree.
+We’ve planted a few more around out property just in case something happens to our neighbor’s tree.
 One thing we’ve learned is that growing mulberry trees is pretty easy.

 Identifying Mulberry Tree Varieties